Perfume (British band): History

-Perfume drew a crowd of over 5,000 at the second stage at the Phoenix Festival, quite a statement for a band on their own DIY label self releasing scented limited edition vinyl.
-They co-headlined with the likes of Travis and toured heavily as a headline act selling out many renowned venues in the UK and were invited to play abroad at prestigious events such as the legendary Black Sessions in Paris.
+Perfume drew a crowd of over 5,000 at the second stage at the Phoenix Festival.
+They co-headlined with Travis and toured as a headline act selling out many venues in the UK and were invited to play abroad at events such as the Black Sessions in Paris.
 The recruitment of bass player Karl Traae of Leicester's HBM and recently returned from a stint in the US with San Diego's Whirl lead to another Indie Top 10 (UK Chart Top 75) hit in January 1996 with the single "Haven't Seen You".
-After that, they signed to Big Star Records, and to Paul Weller's publishers Notting Hill, who reissued "Lover" to be followed by the debut album One. in 1997 which received glowing reviews in Q and Select magazines.
+After that, they signed to Big Star Records, and to Paul Weller's publishers Notting Hill, who reissued "Lover" to be followed by the debut album One in 1997, which received glowing reviews in Q and Select magazines.
 Perfume performed on the NME stage at the Glastonbury Festival in 1997.
-After a lengthy record company takeover the band’s final release was a posthumous "best of" compilation Yesterday Rising released on Aromasound in 1998.
+After a lengthy record company takeover the band's final release was a posthumous "best of" compilation, Yesterday Rising, released on Aromasound in 1998.
 Perfume were Paul Weller's special guests at his Lazy Sunday Afternoon in Finsbury Park.
-Jo Whiley joined the band on stage at BBC Camden Live Festival to add handclaps to Lover, a song she described as "The sweetest song in all the world."
-Steve Lamacq and Jo Whiley included the interview with Perfume when the band surprised Jo for her birthday as one of their highlights in the 20 Years of The Evening Session programs in 2014.
-Perfume prompted more fanmail than any other band according to Steve Lamacq.
-The coverage on the Evening Session over a number of years helped the band to secure a string of Top Ten Indie Hits, and are featured on the Top 20 Indie Compilation Albums.
-NME reported that Michael Stipe and Thom Yorke were spotted at Perfume’s 100 Club show.
+Jo Whiley joined the band on stage at BBC Camden Live Festival to add handclaps to "Lover", a song she described as "The sweetest song in all the world."
+Steve Lamacq and Jo Whiley included the interview with Perfume when the band surprised Whiley for her birthday as one of their highlights in the 20 years of The Evening Session programs in 2014.